The Half Sisters: Cast and characters

+Development

+Mark Reyes V was hired as the director of the television series.
+In 2015, He was replaced by Gina Alajar.

 Production

-During a press visit to the series' set located in Commonwealth, Quezon City, the show was extended until January 15, 2016.
-He also shared that the show's final chapter will now focus on an edgier plot and might not have another special guest since they want to focus on their lead stars.
+Principal photography commenced on May 12, 2014.
+Filming concluded on January 8, 2016.
+The series was extended until January 15, 2016.

 Ratings

 According to AGB Nielsen Philippines' Mega Manila household television ratings, the pilot episode of The Half Sisters earned an 11.5% rating.
-While the final episode scored a 23.2% rating.
+The final episode scored a 23.2% rating.
 The series had its highest rating on November 28, 2014, with a 25.6% rating.

 Accolades

+Legacy

+Actor Andre Paras appeared in the 2015 Philippine television romantic comedy drama series Let the Love Begin in a guest role, portraying the same character he played in The Half Sisters.